infrabel/GNaP.WebApi.Versioning/README.md

 GNaP.CSharp.Web.Versioning
 ==========================

-## Usage
+## Usage WebAPI Owin

-Add a reference to [GNaP.Web.Versioning.dll](https://github.com/infrabel/GNaP.CSharp.Web.Versioning/raw/master/deploy/1.0.1.0/GNaP.Web.Versioning/GNaP.Web.Versioning.dll) in your Web API project.
+Add a reference to [GNaP.Web.Versioning.WebAPI.dll](https://github.com/infrabel/GNaP.CSharp.Web.Versioning/raw/master/deploy/1.0.2.0/GNaP.Web.Versioning.WebAPI/GNaP.Web.Versioning.WebAPI.dll) in your Web API project.

 You can now use ```VersionedRoute``` instead of ```Route``` in your controllers to get API versioning for free on your routes.

+Remember to turn on [Attribute Based Routing](http://www.asp.net/web-api/overview/web-api-routing-and-actions/attribute-routing-in-web-api-2) with [MapHttpAttributeRoutes()](http://msdn.microsoft.com/en-us/library/dn479134%28v=vs.118%29.aspx) on your OWIN WebAPI configuration.

+## Usage WebAPI System.Web

+Add a reference to [GNaP.Web.Versioning.WebAPI.SystemWeb.dll](https://github.com/infrabel/GNaP.CSharp.Web.Versioning/raw/master/deploy/1.0.2.0/GNaP.Web.Versioning.WebAPI.SystemWeb/GNaP.Web.Versioning.WebAPI.SystemWeb.dll) in your Web API project.

+You can now use ```VersionedRoute``` instead of ```Route``` in your controllers to get API versioning for free on your routes.

+There is no need to add a call to [MapHttpAttributeRoutes()](http://msdn.microsoft.com/en-us/library/dn479134%28v=vs.118%29.aspx), it is automatically wired up.

 ## Example